-In 2018, an additional layer of security to access SVRS was implemented.
-If county election offices have questions/concerns about the new multi-factor security features, please contact OSS elections department at elections.dept@state.mn.us or 651-297-4848 (technical support phone line).
+All SVRS users are required to utilize multi-factor authentication, an additional layer of security, to access SVRS.
+If county election offices have questions/concerns about the multi-factor security features, please contact OSS elections department at elections.dept@state.mn.us.

-Counties are responsible for their and their local jurisdictions' access to SVRS.
+Counties are responsible for managing SVRS access for their own county users, as well as any local jurisdiction users within their county.
 Counties may contact the OSS if they are having problems with setting up a jurisdiction's access to SVRS.
 Please provide to municipalities the contact information of county election administrators who will provide SVRS technical support to municipal SVRS users.
 M.S.
 203B.05